joecomerisnotavailable/med2vec-tf/README.md

 # med2vec-tf
 Tensorflow implementations of https://github.com/mp2893/med2vec

+## specific-predictions branch:
+Mask visits cost in order to prioritize the prediction of specific codes.

 ## To run:

 See readme for mp2893's implementation for correct form of seqs and labs files, or